pinpt/changelog/README.md

 You can control the version of your site and tie it to a specific version by changing the `changelog.version` field in `package.json`.
 This must be either `latest` or a valid [semantic version](https://semver.org) rule.
 If you use `latest`, we will build your site with the latest verion of the builder (this repo) as they are published.
 If you set the value to `^2.0.0`, for example, it will only support the 2.x version of the builder.
 We strongly recommend using `latest` unless you have made significant changes to your project which could be broken as we upgrade the base theme.

+### Assets

+You can add the following assets to your theme and they will automatically be copied to the `/static` folder and you can reference them such as `/static/NAME` where `NAME` is the asset name in your template.

+The following file extensions are allowed:

+- gif
+- png
+- jpg or jpeg
+- webp
+- mov
+- mp3
+- mp4
+- webm
+- svg

+Assets in this folder must be **immutable** so make sure you change the name or add a version to the filename if you change them.
+Assets in this folder will be served with a long-term `Cache-Control` HTTP header.

 <!-- ROADMAP -->

 ## Roadmap